mistersingh179/bw-dashboard/README.md

 ## Pending – improve advertisements page
 - allow editing advertisement text
 - allow linking/disliking advertisement
+- show all advertisements
+  - show ones running
+  - change threshold and see running ads going up/down
+  - add/remove categories on a campaign and see running ads go up/down

 ## Pending prompt research
 - research if sending campaigns individually or with a group make a difference